how to get to 15% body fat

 Increasing our daily step count is one of the simplest things we can do to improve our overall health and will also assist us in our fat loss goal and achieving 15% body fat.
 The overwhelming majority of the calories we burn in a day come from our everyday activity and not our training sessions in the gym.
 Finding ways to incorporate more walking into your day is a simple and effective strategy.

 Moving more throughout the day allows us to remain in a calorie deficit while consuming more calories.
 This is important for adherence as well as the overall enjoyment of a fat loss phase.
 Eating more food also allows for higher quality training and recovery.
-We recommend aiming for 8-12 thousand steps per day.
+We recommend aiming for 8-12k steps per day or up to 15k if you have more time.

 Prioritize quality sleep

 Sleep hygiene is important to improve the quality of our sleep.
 Sleeping in a cool, dark, and quiet room is important as well as our nightly routine.
 Avoiding overly stimulating tasks or activities and limiting blue light from TVs, computer screens, and smartphones a few hours before bed can be helpful.
-If this is not possible things such as blue light blocking glasses can be used.
+If this is not possible, investing in a quality pair of blue light blocking glasses is a great idea.

 reduce stress